Looking to sell your home and wondering what costs you’ll be responsible for? Here’s what you need to know about who pays closing costs.

 In a buyer’s market, it might make sense to grant concessions to sell your home faster.
 But always do the math to make sure the total you’ll earn after concessions constitutes a fair offer price for your home.

-To avoid closing costs altogether and still get a fair price for your home, consider requesting an offer from Sundae.
-We’re able to offer more cash than our competitors, and there are no fees or closing costs to worry about.
+To avoid closing costs altogether and still get a fair price for your home, consider selling your house through Sundae.
+Sundae is the only marketplace that connects homeowners looking to sell their house as-is to the largest network of investors to ensure the highest possible offer.
 If you’re tight on money or need to move quickly, Sundae offers a worry-free transaction.
-We even provide you the option to take a $10,000 cash advance before closing.
+You may even be eligible to take a $10,000 cash advance before closing.
 Learn more.